White Hat SEO:The Definitive Guide 2020

 This is the structure of the pages and the software part of the site.
 It includes navigation, a network of links, breadcrumbs, category pages, sitemap, etc.

 On a site with good architecture, from the main page you can go to any other page in 4 clicks at most.

 The way the pages on your site are arranged and organized is especially important for large resources.
 This affects both convenience for users and ranking in search engines.

 Some tips for creating a good site architecture are:

 - Nesting Level– This is the number of clicks you need to make to get to each page.
 The indicator is difficult to calculate manually, especially if you have many pages, so I recommend using tools from Semrush, Screaming frog, Ryte, and others.
 Most services consider nesting from the main page, so for convenience you can use tools, which visualize the architecture (WebSite Auditor and Sitebulb).

 - Hub Pages– These are pages with a common topic or category that combine similar topics and subcategories into one.
 Category pages are often also hub pages because they contain many natural links.
 I recommend posting additional information on such pages, in addition to products, articles, or a list of subcategories.
 You can leave links to relevant pages that may be useful to the user.

 - Create Links from Well-visited Pages to Important Ones– The idea is to correctly distribute the link weight on the site.
 If you have pages that are visited by many users, it is a good idea to leave a link to some that aren’t there.

-To understand which pages to add links to, you can use the services of Semrush, Link Explorer, and Ahrefs.
+To understand which pages to add links to, you can use the services of Semrush, Link Explorer.
 They will show the metrics of each URL on the site.

 Google Analytics provides traffic information on each page.
 It also lets you know which pages are best converted.